 After a solid 48 hours journey we could officially say we were in South Africa!
-After a filling healthy breakfast (bacon and eggs is always healthy come on!) we headed out to Addo Elephant National Park.
-I am an animal lover, specially wildlife in all shapes and sizes, and we decided to do a Safari right off the bat to get our “feet wet” in … Continue reading Part 3 – Addo Elephant National Park
+We heartily consumed a filling healthy breakfast (bacon and eggs is always healthy come on!) we headed out to Addo Elephant National Park.
+I am an animal lover, specially wildlife in all shapes and sizes, and we decided to do a Safari right off the bat to get our “feet … Continue reading Addo Elephant Park in a day

 May 31st arrived and we were all packed and ready to, no hitches, no tantrums, I am forever grateful!
 But you know all good plans go to pot when you’re not as young as you once were… but think you are!
 Original Plan: Spend the 11 hour layover in London seeing some sites ands getting reacquainted with the city.
 What actually happened during the 11 … Continue reading Part 2 – The South African Trip begins!